EdwardScizorhands/ACX-simple/README.md

 Simple interface for ACX comments

-Installing this won't run anything unless you are using the "/comments" page.
+Installing this won't run anything unless you go to the comments-only page you probably weren't using.

+## How to install and use

+Grab the repository and then "load unpacked extension" in Chromium-based browsers on the "src" directory.

+Then add "/comments" to the end of a URL:

 * So if the URL ends in "open-thread-1620"
 * Change the end to go to "open-thread-1620/comments"

-## How to install

-Grab the repository and then "load unpacked extension" in Chromium-based browsers on the "src" directory.

 ## Notes